drreynolds/smuhpc-workshop/source/session_3.rst

      pi = 3.1415926535897932

   Here, ``N`` is a scalar integer variable and ``pi`` is a scalar double-precision variable.
-Variables may be referenced subsequently in the script by just writing the variable name, e.g.
+Variables may be :index:`referenced <Python; variable reference>` subsequently in the script by just writing the variable name, e.g.

   .. code-block:: python